USS Comte de Grasse: 1980s

 In the early Spring of 1980, Comte de Grasse visited New York City, the hometown of Captain Frank J. Lugo.
 In late February-early March 1980, Comte de Grasse took part in Exercise Safepass-80.
 Comte de Grasse sailed on her maiden Mediterranean deployment in April 1980, returning home in December.
 Since then she deployed there six times.

 In February 1981, Comte de Grasse went to the Vieques NGFS Range.
 The following month, she took part in READEX 1–81.
 In May, she took part in a Comprehensive Training Unit Exercise (COMPTUEX) in the Virginia Capes Operations Area.
 In late August, she took part in Ocean Venture-81 and exercise Magic Sword.
 In September, she took part in Exercise Ocean Safari-81.
 She was drydocked for a short period in November for voyage repairs and replacement of her Sonar Dome Rubber Window, before departing for a Mediterranean deployment on 1 December.

 1982 saw Comte de Grasse take part in Exercise Sardinia-82 from 27 February to 9 March.
-She then took part in Exercise Norther Wedding/United Effort-82 from 23 August to 20 October.
+She then took part in Exercise Northern Wedding/United Effort-82 from 23 August to 20 October.
 From 7 to 14 December, she took part in COMPTUEX 1–83.

 From 8 January to 10 July 1983, she deployed to join NATO's Standing Naval Forces Atlantic.
 During that time, she took part in Exercise Roebuck near Scotland, Spring Train off Gibraltar, Bright Horizon and May West off Norway, Nor Ops, and Ocean Safari.
 Upon her return home, she was drydocked from 28 October 1983 to 10 July 1984 for a routine overhaul at Ingalls Shipyard, Pascagoula, MS.

 From 4 to 13 September, she underwent Harpoon Certification, Tomahawk Material Certification, and from 24 to 26 September, Combat Systems Ship Qualification Test (CSSQT), at the Virginia Capes Operations Area.